SCOTTISH HOUSING REGULATOR

 You can also view further information and a full copy of our ARC as well as using the Regulator's benchmarking comparison tool to compare performance with other RSLs.

 From 2019, an Annual Assurance Statement must be submitted to the SHR by October to confirm that we are meeting Regulatory Standards of Governance and Financial Management.
-The Assurance Statement 2018/19 will be posted here by October 2019.
+The Assurance Statement for 2020 can be seen here.

 SIGNIFICANT PERFORMANCE FAILURE